rowcased/rowcased.github.io/codewars.md

 <h2 id="moderator"><br>4.
 Site Moderator</h2>

 One of the interesting features if Codewars is that it's maintained by its own members, which is largely an unofficial network of power-users with full site privileges.
-On any given day I may take part in a variety of activities to help maintain the site and improve its overall quality.
+On any given day I may take part in a variety of activities that contribute to maintaining the overall quality of the site or assist members in need of help.

 * answer questions on the dashboard
 * address suggestions made for kata